 - Hemichromis elongatus

 Each of these species of jewel cichlid is quite different and unique while many of them are readily available than the others.
 The most recommended ones for the home aquarium are mentioned below.

 - African Jewelfish: These species of the Jewel Cichlid grows up to around six inches in length and it has blue spots and a red body.
 They are native to West Africa and they need warm water and a bit acidic pH in order to thrive in the home tanks.
 These species may be a little aggressive and not a very good choice for a community tank.

 - Banded Jewelfish: These are also known as the five spot Cichlid and these are also from West Africa and usually found in the Nile Basin or the Zambezi River or in the Lake Chad.
-These species grow to the length of around 10 inches and has a green and yellow colour with about five black patches on their sides.
+These species grow to a length of around 10 inches and has a green and yellow color with about five black patches on their sides.

 - Blood-red Jewel Cichlid: This one is the most popular and the most recognizable one of the species and they are known for their dark red colors with small rows of blue spots.
 These grow to the length of 4 inches and breed very easily in the home tanks.